AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-settings.md

 **[!UICONTROL Consider Only Click Conversions for Model Learning]:** (Optional; packages with the "[!UICONTROL Highest Return on Ad Spend]" and "[!UICONTROL Lowest Cost per Acquisition]" optimization goals only) Tells the optimization model to learn only from click-based conversions.
 Otherwise, the optimization model learns from both click- and impression-based conversions.

 **[!UICONTROL Conversion Metric]:** (Optional; packages with the "[!UICONTROL Highest Return on Ad Spend]" and "[!UICONTROL Lowest Cost per Acquisition]" optimization goals only) The final conversion event (such as signups) or revenue event/sale amount (such as purchases and purchase values) to use for computing the return on ad spend or the cost per acquisition.
-Select from a list of all events mapped to the selected custom goal.
+Select from a list of all primary events ("goal metrics") mapped to the selected custom goal.
+If the list is empty, then edit the custom goal to include at least one of the underlying events as a goal metric.

 **[!UICONTROL Package Goal Type]:** (Packages with custom optimization goals only) The purpose of the package.
 This setting helps determine how to optimize the package: